Lume

 User Testing

 To validate whether Lume’s flow and features were effective, I conducted two rounds of user testing, with eight participants in each round.
+Our goal was to discover the main friction points of our intial design, and whether our organic discovery flow worked.

-The goal was to observe how people naturally navigated through the platform and to see if the proposed features actually made it easier for users to discover and engage with independent fashion pieces.
 During these sessions, I paid close attention to points of friction, questions participants asked out loud, and how quickly they were able to achieve key tasks without additional guidance.
 The feedback revealed not only whether the flow was intuitive but also highlighted areas where users felt confused or overwhelmed.

 Iterating after User Testing